anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   forward device is used for the communication with the off-site services.

-* authoritative actions of a LRA are limited and may not comprise authorization of certification requests of pledges.
+* authoritative actions of a local RA are limited and may not comprise authorization of certification requests of pledges.
 Final authorization is done at the RA residing in the operator domain.